 | Hex | Data science / exploration | Rudimentary | Per-notebook | Partial | Thin | No serious embedded or semantic layer |

-This comparison is based on publicly documented capabilities of each product as of 2026, scoped to the tools people commonly mean by "dashboard software" and weighted toward the criteria above: visualization and authoring, semantic-layer and metric governance, self-serve without drift, AI-native versus retrofit, architecture and performance, and embedded readiness.
+This comparison is based on publicly documented capabilities of each product as of 2026, scoped to the tools people commonly mean by "dashboard software" and weighted by the semantic-layer test — where metric definitions live, whether one governed model serves every surface, what the AI queries, whether self-serve builds on definitions without forking them, and whether security and tenancy flow from the model — plus the two criteria the test deliberately leaves out: visualization and authoring, and architecture, performance, and cost.
 Categories are simplified for a side-by-side read; vendors ship updates frequently, and details like capacity tiers and licensing change, so confirm specifics against current documentation.
 As the publisher, Cube has an obvious interest here — we've tried to describe each tool fairly, to credit the viz-first tools where they genuinely lead, and to be explicit about when a different tool is the better choice.

 Our verdict